Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

   Increasing this can be useful if the tilesheet image you're using contains guides (such as outlines between every tile).
 - **Texture Region Size:** The size of each tile on the atlas in pixels.
-In most cases, this should match the tile size defined in the TileMap property (although this is not strictly necessary).
+In most cases, this should match the tile size defined in the LayeredTileMap property (although this is not strictly necessary).
 - **Use Texture Padding:** If checked, adds a 1-pixel transparent edge around each tile to prevent texture bleeding when filtering is enabled.